 - Polypropylene Coated MDF – this entry level of shutter called Antigua is perfect for a variety of standard windows.
 The polypropylene coating makes them extremely robust and looks amazing.

 - Painted MDF – next is the Bermuda range, also in MDF, but with high quality ABS louvres, making them extremely lightweight and with such an incredible finish that it is difficult to see, at first glance, that they are plastic.

 - Hardwood and MDF Combination – the perfect, affordable entry-level to wooden shutters.
 The Cuba selection comes with MDF frames and hardwood shutter panels, helping to reduce the weight, making them extremely versatile.

 - ABS Lightweight Plastic – known as Java, these shutters are 100% waterproof.
 You can use them anywhere there is water and steam – even a wet room – as they will not warp or twist.

 - Quality Hardwood or Paulownia – the Fiji range offers the choice of either a painted or stained finish, using only top quality timber from sustainable sources, Paulownia wood is well-suited to a stained finish.

-- White Teak – this is the crème de la crème of wooden shutters and is known as the Sumatra range.
+- White Teak – this is the crème de la crème of wooden shutters and is known as the Samoa range.
 White Teak is a very special wood that comes from sustainable, certified forests on the Solomon Islands and is impossible to beat for both exquisiteness and durability.
 It is also known for its optional hidden hinges and distinctive frames.

 Having decided on the most suitable material for your shutters, you must then decide on style and colours.
 Choose from full height, solid panels, tier-on-tier, café style, track and skylight – they are even perfect for conservatories.
 Your choice will depend on personal requirements for each, individual window, because, as they are made-to-measure, even unusual shaped windows, such as bays, arches and circles will look amazing.